DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Ifex (Ifosfamide / Mesna) - Indications and Dosage
+Ifex (Ifosfamide) - Indications and Dosage

-INDICATION AND USAGE
+INDICATIONS AND USAGE

 DOSAGE AND ADMINISTRATION

-IFEX should be administered intravenously at a dose of 1.2 g/m2 per day for 5 consecutive days.
-Treatment is repeated every 3 weeks or after recovery from hematologic toxicity (Platelets ≥100,000/µL, WBC ≥4,000/µL).
 In order to prevent bladder toxicity, IFEX should be given with extensive hydration consisting of at least 2 liters of oral or intravenous fluid per day.
-A protector, such as mesna, should also be used to prevent hemorrhagic cystitis.
+Mesna should be used to reduce the incidence of hemorrhagic cystitis.
 IFEX should be administered as a slow intravenous infusion lasting a minimum of 30 minutes.
-Although IFEX has been administered to a small number of patients with compromised hepatic and/or renal function, studies to establish optimal dose schedules of IFEX in such patients have not been conducted.
+Studies of IFEX in patients with hepatic or renal impairment have not been conducted [see Use in Specific Populations (8.6, 8.7)].

-Dosage Strength Quantity of Diluent Final Concentration
+Quantity of Diluent

 Solutions of ifosfamide may be diluted further to achieve concentrations of 0.6 to 20 mg/mL in the following fluids: